Sud-ana/tcl_scripting/README.md

 ![CLOCK parsed in sdc file](/assets/Day3/D3_Clock_Constraints_parsed.jpg)
 ![Mapping the CLOCK constraints into a sdc file](/assets/Day3/D3_StartMapping_designConstraints_into_sdc_output_1.jpg)

+### Convert input section
+The algorithm uses the following sections
+  * globbing to search for wildcard entries
+  *

 ## References
 * TCL Programming Workshop for VLSI industry by VSD.